Handwriting-MQP/Parachute-Converter/README.txt

 - run ConvertImagesToXLSX to do OCR on the images
     - first it finds cell edges
     - then it does OCR on each cell

-other scripts
-- GenerateSyntheticMixedNumberData.py does what is says on the tin
-- TrainMixedNumberTrOCR.py does what is says on the tin

-downloading models
-- Both the classifier and fraction models are stored in the Handwriting MQP folder.
-Go to the Code and Data folder, and in there is a folder called "Models"
-- Download this entire folder and copy it to the root project folder.
-So it should be ${project_folder_name}/Models/FractionModel for example
-- These folders are too big for Github so should be downloaded this way